AdityaS1426/BooleansCalendar/README.md

 ## Mini Labs - Code Modeling/Technicals

+###### Aditya Surapaneni

 - Click [HERE](https://github.com/AdityaS1426/BooleansCalendar/issues/51) to view the technicals of my Mini Labs.
-It leads to an Issue, which contains explanations of technicals/links to code for each of my Mini Labs.
+It leads to an Issue, which contains explanations of technicals/links to imporant code for each of my Mini Labs.
+The MVC framework for each of my Mini Labs is also explained.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------